-The Big Lottery Fund – women and girls project.
+Big Lottery Fund – Women and girls project (Eastern Region) WAG Flyer

-Working across East Anglia with women and girls from the Gypsy, Traveller and Roma community on issues of Domestic Violence.
+This is a five-year project working across East Anglia with women and girls from the Gypsy, Traveller and Roma community who may be living in or passing through East Anglia who may have been affected by or survivors of domestic abuse to better understand and gain support for the issues of Domestic Violence.
 We are running a number of workshops and will have short-term emergency caravans to use.

 This will not be used as long-term accommodation but as part of a planned re-engagement process.
 Overall the caravans are predominately for the replacement of women and girls to make informed decisions about their future and how to positively move forward.
 The process of accessing the trailer will be on first come first served bases, however, if two families/individual request access at the same time they will be asked to share if practical to do so (i.e. room etc.).
 If this is not possible then those who have a history of nomadic living and thus have not previously lived in a house will be prioritized.

 We also run group and one to one work across East Anglia to help women and girls from the community to develop their understanding and build their confidence.

 Esmee Fairburn 3rd Part Domestic Abuse Reporting (National) Esmee Fairbairn Flyer

 Supporting women and girls from the Gypsy, Traveller and Roma community, partners, service providers and other Gypsy, Traveller and Roma support groups across England to report abuse

 Reporting can be undertaken in a number of ways

 - Online using our 3rd Party Reporting form